1. Skip to content

 Kamala Harris could be the Democrats' new candidate for president now that Joe Biden has bowed out of the raceImage: Kyle Mazza/NurPhoto/picture alliance

 Kamala Harris' presidential campaign has hit the ground running.
 Shortly after US President Joe Biden had announced via social media that he was withdrawing from the presidential race, he shared a second post endorsing Harris as the Democratic candidate for president.
-Former US President Bill Clinton and former US Secretary of State Hillary Clinton, as well as several Democratic senators followed suit.
+Former US President Bill Clinton and former US Secretary of State Hillary Clinton, former Speaker of the House and grande dame of the Democratic Party Nancy Pelosi, as well as many Democrat Congress members and governors, followed suit.

 Harris has to win Democratic nomination before general election